carp-dk/carp-portal/README.md

 ### Folder structure

 The [src](src) folder contains all the Typescript source code and static asset for the web interface.
-The web interface is using custom CARP fonts (MuseoSansRounded), and these custom font files can be found in the [fonts](src/assets/fonts) folder.
+The web interface is using custom CARP fonts, and these custom font files can be found in the [fonts](src/assets/fonts) folder.
 The carp logo and the image used on the landing page are located in the [images](src/assets/images) folder.
 The [components](src/components) folder holds all the reusable components for the application and [pages](src/pages) contains the full sites, which are usually build up using the reusable components.

 ## Deployment